exonum/exonum-doc/src/get-started/java-binding.md

 commitment and the consensus status.

 Rust logs are disabled by default and controlled by the `RUST_LOG` environment variable.
-It is recommended to set `info` logging level:
+It is recommended to set `info` logging level for Exonum modules and `warn` level for all other modules:

 ```bash
 export RUST_LOG=warn,exonum=info,exonum-java=info